zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-java/README.md

 # Getting started

-First, create an intial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
+First, create an initial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
 In this exercise, we _are_ going to use the rSpec syntax, so you should enable that option if you are planning to follow the instructions to the letter.

-Next, go the the newly created project directory and consult the provided ``README.md`` in there.
+Next, go the newly created project directory and consult the provided `README.md` in there.

 # Implementation instructions